sandysniperx/Interactive-Linked-Lists/README.md

 # Interactive-Linked-Lists
-Made an interactive program to show the workings of linked lists (SLL), its an intermediate level project.
+its an intermediate level project. made an interactive program to show the workings of linked lists (SLL), including functions like insert (anywhere & specified), delete and concatenate multiple linked lists.